Toppenish School District COVID-19 Response Team

 Physical Education classes will focus on individual skills or activities and will be held outside weather permitting.
 Indoor Physical Education classes will maintain 6 feet of distance between students and avoid strenuous activities to ensure students can wear their face coverings.
 Locker room use will be limited to avoid crowding and have staggered entry while also remaining in their cohorts.

 The use of face coverings will be mandatory for all students and staff while riding on the bus for the entire duration of their bus ride to and from home.
-Bus transportation will be offered to students to and from school for both the morning group and the afternoon group.
-New bus routes will be established to serve individual schools in efforts to reduce student interaction between schools.
+Bus transportation will be offered to students to and from school.
 Longer bus routes will seat less students as an extra precautionary measure.
 Additional buses will be assigned as needed.
 The direct pick up and drop off at each school will also reduce the amount of time students are on the bus.
 Hand sanitizer will be available to students as they board the bus.
-Students will have assigned seats and will be sitting 1 student per seat.
+Students will have assigned seats.
 Students of the same household will be allowed to sit together in the same seat.
 Parents and caregivers will be encouraged to drop off and pick up students in efforts to reduce the number of student bus riders.
 Buses will strategically open windows and available hatches to increase ventilation.
 Additional time has been added to the bus route schedules for cleaning and disinfecting.

 Cleaning and Disinfecting